Joshua Pynadath: Ajax

-Pynadath, whose family is Indian-American, started playing soccer at Red Star Soccer Academy in his youth.
+Pynadath, who was born to American parents (father is of Indian descent), started playing soccer at Red Star Soccer Academy in his youth.
 In 2013, he made headlines when Spanish giants Barcelona and Real Madrid showed interest in signing him into their youth systems.
 Pynadath ended up signing with Real Madrid, becoming the first American—and the first player of Indian descent—ever to join the club's youth program.

 In 2015, Pynadath moved to the Netherlands and joined the Ajax youth system.
 On September 16, 2019, he made his professional debut when he came on as a substitute for Jong Ajax in an Eerste Divisie match against Jong PSV.

-On April 9, 2020 it was announced that Pynadath had decided to leave the Ajax Youth Academy at the age of 18, seeking to play in a higher competition.
+On April 9, 2020, it was announced that Pynadath had decided to leave the Ajax Youth Academy at the age of 18, seeking to play in a higher competition.

-After seemingly going missing for over a year, it was reported that Pynadath was trialing with Chelsea.
+It was later reported that Pynadath was trialing with Chelsea.

 AZ

-On June 30, 2022 Pynadath signed a two year contract at AZ Alkmaar, joining its second team.
-He made his Eerste Divisie debut for Jong AZ on 16 August, 2022 in a 2-0 victory against NAC Breda.
+On June 30, 2022, Pynadath signed a two-year contract at AZ Alkmaar, joining its second team.
+He made his Eerste Divisie debut for Jong AZ on August 16, 2022, in a 2–0 victory against NAC Breda.

+FC Dordrecht

+On July 8, 2024, Pynadath joined FC Dordrecht on a two-year deal, with an option for third year.